 Anything that interferes with how the patella moves, or that affects the cartilage lining the knee cap will magnify these huge forces and lead to knee pain going down stairs.

-There are 3 common causes of knee pain going down stairs:
+The four most common causes of knee pain going down stairs are:

-What is it: A problem in the way the patella moves
+What is it: Runners Knee is a condition where there is a problem in the way the patella moves up and down

 Causes: Muscle tightness/weakness, flat feet, abnormal anatomy